DentalCare Logo

 Principle Three: The Object-to-Receptor Distance Should be as Short as Possible.

 The object in this principle refers to the tooth or anatomical structures being radiographed.
-Placing the object close to the receptor reduces magnification and improves image sharpness.
+Placing the receptor as close as possible to the object reduces magnification and improves image sharpness (Figure 4).
 The bisecting angle technique follows this single principle more than the paralleling technique.
 However, the bisecting angle technique does not conform to the other principles of accurate image projection.
 As a result, it is more prone to shape distortion and is not recommended as the primary technique.
 Shape distortion is defined as deviation from the true shape or dimension of the object.
-The bisecting angle technique is considered a secondary method but may be a necessary compromise in certain clinical situations.
+The bisecting angle technique is considered a secondary method but may be a necessary compromise in certain clinical situations such as a shallow plate or presence of tori.

 image 04

 Principle Four: The Receptor and Long Axis of the Tooth Should be Parallel to Each Other.
-When the receptor and the long axis of the tooth are parallel to each other (as in the paralleling technique), the distortion of the radiographic image is decreased.
+When the receptor and the long axis of the tooth are parallel to each other (as in the paralleling technique), the distortion of the radiographic image is minimized.
+When this alignment is achieved, the x-ray beam is directed perpendicular (right angle) to both the object and receptor (Figure 5).
 Receptor to structure parallelism improves anatomic accuracy and reduces shape distortion.

 ce559 image 05